niccoloraspa/demo-fury-discovery-day/README.md

 export AWS_DEFAULT_REGION=
 ```

-5. Create an S3 Bucket and a GCP Storage Bucket to hold the Terraform starte
+5. Create an S3 Bucket and a GCP Storage Bucket to hold the Terraform state.

 You are all set ✌️.